Guatemalan Highlands: Climate

 The Highlands have a more temperate climate compared to the surrounding lowlands and Pacific coastal plains.
 Their annual temperatures fall between 15° and 25°C. In this climate, there are typically pronounced rainy and dry seasons.
 The rainy season lasts from May to November, with the heaviest rainfall happening in June and October.

-The Maya in the Highlands
+Cultural history

-One of the prevalent groups which has been present in the Guatemalan Highlands is the Maya civilization.
+One of the prevalent groups which has been present in the Guatemalan Highlands is the Maya civilization, specifically in the Southern Maya area.
 They rose to importance around A.D.
 250 and then declined beginning around A.D.
-850.
+850. The area is inhabited by the Maya peoples to this day.

 Farming and Agriculture

 The Guatemalan Highlands were a significant source of raw materials for the Maya society; farming and agriculture dominated the region.
 The highlands provided the Maya with various minerals which were culturally important including jade and serpentine.
 In addition to these minerals, fertile landscapes were created by large amounts of rainfall during the rainy season of the Guatemalan Highlands(May-December).
 Canals were built and maintained to use a raised field system of agriculture that took advantage of the ecology of the landscape.
 Households grew their food in open areas and the surplus of these agricultural products was traded in community markets.

 In the Highlands, various fruits, vegetables, flowers, and coffee were traded throughout the Maya society.
 The Maya had maize fields that were called milpas, which grew different types of maize in addition to squashes, beans, and manioc.
 The lowlands are often considered the center of the Maya society, but it is important to recognize that the Guatemalan Highlands also provided a vital source of agricultural products sustaining the Mayan population.